Owner – Chief Technology Officer and Cell Phone Expert

-I founded Carney Forensics over twelve years ago and today am Chief Technology Officer and lead digital forensic examiner.
+I founded Carney Forensics over thirteen years ago.
+Today I am Chief Technology Officer and lead digital forensic examiner.

-I earned a Bachelor of Science degree in architecture and media arts and sciences from the Massachusetts Institute of Technology (MIT).
-Mid-career I earned a Juris Doctor degree in law and dispute resolution from Mitchell Hamline School of Law.
+I studied computer science at the Massachusetts Institute of Technology (MIT) at the Media Lab and graduated with a Bachelor of Science degree.
+Later in my career, I earned a Juris Doctor degree in law and dispute resolution from Mitchell Hamline School of Law.

-I am a faculty adviser for the Century College Cybersecurity, Virtualization and Forensics program in White Bear Lake, MN where I sit on the advisory board, guest teach, and supervise digital forensic student interns.
-I am Treasurer of the Minnesota State Bar Association’s District #19.
-And I am proud to provide pro bono digital forensic services to the Great North Innocence Project to assist their staff and volunteer attorneys with exonerations of wrongful convictions in Minnesota, North and South Dakota.
+I am proud to provide pro bono digital forensic services to the Great North Innocence Project.
+I assist their staff and volunteer attorneys with exonerations of wrongful convictions in Minnesota, North and South Dakota.

-I have presented nationally on mobile device forensics at the Department of Defense Cyber Crime Conference (DC3), the American Academy of Forensic Sciences annual conference, the Paraben Forensics Innovation Conference, and the Techno Security and Digital Forensics Conference.
+I presented nationally on cell phone forensics at the Department of Defense Cyber Crime Conference (DC3) and many times at the American Academy of Forensic Sciences annual conference.
+I also presented at the Paraben Forensics Innovation Conference and the Techno Security and Digital Forensics Conference.

-I have appeared on WCCO CBS Minnesota’s “Good Question” series many times to answer questions on digital forensics and cybersecurity.
+WCCO asked me to appear on CBS Minnesota’s “Good Question” series many times to answer questions on digital forensics and cybersecurity.
 See some of their stories at the links below: